 Cash in the custody of the FBI for evidentiary purposes is recognized as an asset on the balance sheet with an offsetting liability.
-Non-monetary valuable property held as evidence is disclosed in Note 7 at the appraised or fair market value.
+Non-monetary valuable property held as evidence is disclosed in Note 7 at the appraised or fair market value at the time of the seizure and is not adjusted to any subsequent increases and decreases in estimated fair market value.
 It is not recognized as an asset on the balance sheet.

 Quantities of illegal drugs and firearms held as evidence are disclosed in Note 7 in accordance with Statement of Federal Financial Accounting Standards (SFFAS) No. 3, Accounting for Inventory and Related Property, and Federal Financial Accounting and Auditing Technical Release No. 4, Reporting on Non-Valued Seized and Forfeited Property.
-Reported quantities of drugs include only laboratory-analyzed substances over one kilogram (KG).
+Reported quantities of drugs include only substances over one kilogram (KG) that are laboratory-analyzed and confirmed.